 - The Aspinall Unit and the Uncompangre Project play important roles in meeting local, regional, national, and international water allocation and management needs and requirements within the Colorado River basin.
 The CRSP provides water for the beneficial consumptive use of Upper Colorado River Basin states, while helping manage waters of the Colorado River Basin to meet the terms and conditions of a treaty between the United States and Mexico and several interstate Colorado River compacts.
 The Uncompangre Project provides water for the reclamation of about 80,000 acres of arid and semiarid lands in the Uncompangre Valley, with a current annual crop value of about \$20 million. - The Aspinall Unit, as part of the CRSP, helps regulate the flow of the Colorado River; stores water for the beneficial consumptive use by the Upper Basin states of their various Colorado Rivercompact water apportionments; reclaims arid and semiarid land; helps control floods; and generates hydroelectric power. - The Aspinall Unit reservoirs are a very valuable hydroelectric generation asset for the western United States.
 CRSP generating units are scheduled to follow customer load-requirements, including peak-demand periods, as closely as possible, utilizing available generation capacity and water within environmental restrictions.
 Glen Canyon, the largest CRSP-generating resource, is scheduled to follow peak demands, but often cannot quickly follow peaking schedules due to environmental ramping restrictions.
-The Aspinall Unit generation units, particularly Morrow Point and Blue Mesa, are scheduled to skim the peak off whatever Glen Canyon is unable to follow.
-This peak generation ability
+The Aspinall Unit generation units,

-- flattens energy purchases and saves Western and CRSP customers millions of dollars annually.
+- particularly Morrow Point and Blue Mesa, are scheduled to skim the peak off whatever Glen Canyon is unable to follow.
 While releases from Morrow Point and Blue Mesa fluctuate to meet peak-load demands, Crystal Dam and power plant operate to stabilize Gunnison River flows to benefit the downstream environment, which includes the Black Canyon of the Gunnison National Park.

 - Reclamation projects, lands, and water areas within, and adjacent to, the NRA, provide a portion of the agricultural and recreational economic base for Delta, Gunnison, and Montrose counties, and the gateway communities of Montrose and Gunnison.

 - Reclamation lands and water areas were the initial basis for the NRA, and they provide a large majority of the basis for both the current and proposed NRAs.

 - Reclamation lands and water areas

 within and adjacent to the NRA provide

 many opportunities for outdoor

 recreation.
 These opportunities

 include, but are not necessarily

 limited to, fishing, boating, hunting,

 wildlife watching, hiking, camping,

 horseback riding, historic and cultural

 interpretation, cross-country skiing,

 wildlife viewing, and sightseeing.

 - Reclamation land and water areas within and adjacent to the current NRA provide many opportunities for fish and wildlife enhancement.
 The reservoirs and river segments in the NRA provide a significant cold water fishery.
 Undeveloped lands provide year-round and/or seasonal habitat for numerous wildlife species, including the Gunnison Sage-grouse, Gunnison's prairie dog, elk, mule deer, big horn sheep, bald eagle, peregrine falcon, to name a few.
-Also, some of the nearby CDOW lands are lands acquired by Reclamation and transferred to CDOW as part of the wildlife mitigation for the Aspinall Unit.
+Some lands were acquired by Reclamation, using Section 8 money to meet the purpose of wildlife mitigation for the Aspinall Unit.
+Some of these lands, such as the